derDeno/HA-Win/README.md

 ## Installation

 ### 1. Installer
-- Donwload the latest Setup exe file and execute it.
+- Donwload the latest `HA-Win-Setup.exe` file and execute it.

 ### 2. Manual installation
-- Download the zip and copy it to the programms directory and execute the `.exe`
+- Download the zip and copy the whole folder to the program files directory and execute the `HAWin.exe`
-- Download the latest zip and run the app from the extracted folder.

 ### 3. Compile yourself
 - Donwload the source code